Product Designer

 RGB LED placed under the inner box

 For the mobile app, I designed a wireframe using Sketch.
 Based on the feedback from the first usability testing, we learned that the new reminder does not allow the user to choose a date to set the reminder.
 And our participant suggested that it would be better to set 15 minutes before on the alert to be a default because people usually want the reminder to alert them ahead of time.
-So when she designed the wireframe, she added a calendar icon with date buttons in the main screen and in the new reminder screen that the user can easily tap on the date to access the reminder in each day.

 Four main screens in the mobile app